Eshan-bd/erp/README.md

 Project for Trainees

 ## Client Requirement
-As a Guest user, I can
+As a Guest myUser, I can
 - view homepage
-- Sign Up to be an employee with minimal information
+- Sign Up to be an myUser with minimal information

-As an Admin user, I can
+As an Admin myUser, I can
 - Log in
 - VIEW & EDIT my profile info (first name, last name...)
 - CRUD Users